RandomNerd01/Points-Survival-Damage-Kill/README.md

 ![image](https://github.com/Suiron99/Points-Survival-Damage-Kill/assets/142955018/42cec23a-19b3-469a-8131-bbe3bc7b7716)

 Gives you points based off survival, kills, damage.
 Configurable in config.
 If you want to disable any one of the 3 simply set the one you want to disable to be 0 in config

+## How to use it in game

+1) Use the command '/battle' to start the point acquisition for a period of time

 ## Video Below Showing Full Plugin with Leaderboard plugin as well